List.RemoveItems

 List.RemoveItems( {1, 2, 2, 3, 4, 5, 5}, {2, 4, 6} )

-In this example, the function scans through the first list and removes all instances of the numbers 2 and 4.
-The number 6 is not in the list, so it remains unchanged.
+In this example, the function scans through the list and removes all instances of the numbers 2 and 4.
+Since 6 is not present in the list, it does not affect the output.
+This operation simplifies the list by excluding specified elements, making it more relevant for subsequent processing.

 List.RemoveItems( {500, 600, 700, 10000, 800}, {10000} )